CommitToTheBit/committothebit.github.io/_posts/2025-10-07-gdextensions-cmake-vscode-and-you.md

 published: false
 ---

+This is going to be, I suspect, rather dry an inaugural blog post.
+I've wanted to start Actually Writing about programming, procedural generation, and games in general since God knows when - the problem is, historically, whenever I've found time to Actually Write, no Actual Writing has materialised.

 So who is this post for?
 Myself for one: God knows I forget half this stuff every time I fire up a new project.
 Really, though, I've written it at anyone familiar with Godot who wants to get better with C++, and anyone familiar with C++ who wants to get better with Godot.

 The theme is more or less, some things I wish I knew the first time around.